Essentials of Assessment

 Available or current treatment guidelines

 Awareness of complex regional pain syndrome (CRPS) by general practicing physicians is poor, which often leads to delays in treatment.
-Rehabilitative therapies coupled with pharmacotherapy are the mainstays of early treatment.
-Interventional treatments are considered if conservative strategies fail.1 There are no well-accepted treatment guidelines for pharmacotherapy.1 Best evidence supports multidisciplinary care.
+Aggressive treatment should not be delayed as progressive worsening of symptoms is associated with poor prognosis.1 Rehabilitative therapies coupled with pharmacotherapy are the mainstays of early treatment.
+Interventional treatments are considered if conservative strategies fail.2 There are no well-accepted treatment guidelines for pharmacotherapy.2 Best evidence supports a multidisciplinary approach.

 1. Physical therapy and occupational therapy